Other / mixed grade configuration · Coconut Creek, FL

 What is the racial and ethnic makeup of Dave Thomas Education Center West?

-The largest demographic group at Dave Thomas Education Center West is African American at 66.3%.
-The school serves a diverse student body in COCONUT CREEK, FL.
+The largest demographic group at Dave Thomas Education Center West is African American at 66.3% of enrollment, in Coconut Creek, FL.

 What is the Resource Investment Index for Dave Thomas Education Center West?